 Columbia Technology Ventures

-This technology is a simplified method for engineering 3D customizable skin substitutes using a 3D printed bioreactor.
+This technology is a simplified engineering method for 3D customizable skin substitutes using a 3D printed bioreactor.

 The Technology: Simplified engineering for 3D customizable skin substitutes